gallilaios/MikhailBakunin/README.md

-This is an anarchic fighter
+This is an anarchic fighter who was born at 1814